segabl/exalted-emerald/README.md

 - Adds hidden abilities (Pokémon with HA can be found in the safari zone or rarely in wild double battles)
 - Updates EXP mechanics (All Pokémon part of the battle receive full EXP)
 - Makes all regular Pokémon obtainable (legendaries and starters to be done)
+- Improves AI code to allow AI to predict moves and switch Pokémon if appropriate
+- Increases rematchable trainers' party sizes and levels over time

 ## Minor and QoL changes